finos/rune-dsl/documentation/documentation.rst

 - ``extract`` <Expression>

 When defining a reporting rule, the `extract` keyword defines a value to be reported, or to be used as input into a subsequent statement or another rule.
-The full expressional syntax of the Rosetta DSL can be used in the expression that defines the value to be extracted, including conditional statement such as ``if`` / ``else`` / ``or`` / ``exists``.
+The full expressional syntax of the Rosetta DSL can be used in the expression that defines the value to be extracted, including conditional statement such as ``if`` / ``else`` / ``or`` / ``exists`` and mathmatical operators.

 An example is given below, that uses a mix of Boolean statements.
-This example looks at the fixed and floating rate specificiation of a interestrate payout and if there is one of each returns true
+This example looks at the fixed and floating rate specification of an InterestRatePayout and if there is one of each returns true

 .. code-block:: Haskell